Next LIVE courses starting: Level 1 Fri 25, Sat 26 or Sun 27 July. Level 2 Fri 29 or Sat 30 Aug

 • Engage your peripheral vision—while still looking ahead, be aware of what’s on either side of you, and even behind you.

-If you can go panoramic with your vision and breathe outwards, you can override the tendency to get stuck in 2D, too close to yourself—whether due to fear or content focus.
+If you can go panoramic with your vision and breathe outwards, you can override the tendency to get stuck in 2D, too close to yourself—whether that’s due to fear or content focus.

 You may also be interested in